sakuro/exprify/README.md

 ### Grammar

-The complete grammar specification is available in Extended Backus-Naur Form (EBNF) at [docs/grammar.ebnf](docs/grammar.ebnf).
+The complete grammar specification is available in Extended Backus-Naur Form (EBNF) at {file:docs/grammar.ebnf Grammar}.
 This formal grammar definition precisely describes the syntax of search expressions supported by Exprify.

 ### AST structure